Occupation Lane

 The council is committed to being open, transparent, and inclusive in how we work with local people, to make improvements in the right way to where they live, following the principals set out in the Travel in Ealing Charter

-Traffic data was collected in May 2024 to understand the level of traffic.
-Traffic data was collected at the eastern end of Occupation Lane and the western end at the junction with South Ealing Road, please email begreen@ealing.gov.uk if you would like to receive a copy of the data sheets.
+Pedestrian and cyclist data was collected in May 2024 to understand the level of pedestrian and cyclist activity in the area.
+Data was collected at the eastern end of Occupation Lane and the western end at the junction with South Ealing Road, please email begreen@ealing.gov.uk if you would like to get a copy of the data sheets.

 How to find out more and have your say